mevdschee/php-crud-api/README.md

 - "basicAuth.mode": Set to "optional" if you want to allow anonymous access ("required")
 - "basicAuth.realm": Text to prompt when showing login ("Username and password required")
 - "basicAuth.passwordFile": The file to read for username/password combinations (".htpasswd")
+- "reconnect.driverHandler": Handler to implement retrieval of the database driver ("")
+- "reconnect.addressHandler": Handler to implement retrieval of the database address ("")
+- "reconnect.portHandler": Handler to implement retrieval of the database port ("")
+- "reconnect.databaseHandler": Handler to implement retrieval of the database name ("")
+- "reconnect.usernameHandler": Handler to implement retrieval of the database username ("")
+- "reconnect.passwordHandler": Handler to implement retrieval of the database password ("")
 - "authorization.tableHandler": Handler to implement table authorization rules ("")
 - "authorization.columnHandler": Handler to implement column authorization rules ("")
 - "authorization.recordHandler": Handler to implement record authorization filter rules ("")